 Our audit business is fundamental to our strategy and brand.
-We continue to invest in continuous improvement in audit quality through new systems and technology, risk processes, real time assurance on ongoing engagements and learning and development for our people.
-I'm proud of the role we're playing in opening up discussion about audit quality in Switzerland.
+We continue to invest in continuous improvement in audit quality through new systems and technology, risk processes, real-time assurance on ongoing engagements, a good consultation culture, a speak-up culture and learning and development for our people.
+Setting the right tone at the top is essential.
+I'm proud of the role we're playing in opening up the discussion about audit quality in Switzerland.
 I welcome the opportunity to keep the conversation going through our Transparency Report and other transparency initiatives.